lutris/docs/InstallingDrivers.md

 _Note: Only Skylake, Kaby Lake, and Coffee Lake offer full Vulkan support.
 Broadwell, Haswell and Ivy Bridge only offer partial support, which may not work with a lot of games.
 Sandy Bridge and older lack any Vulkan support whatsoever._

-## Fedora (Incomplete Guide)
+## Fedora (incomplete guide)
 *Note: Dnf will pull most, if not all, AMD/Intel drivers with an install of Lutris, Wine, and/or Steam.
 Unless on an NVIDIA card, the following guide may be redundant.*

 To install support for Vulkan API (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility) and driver), execute following command:

     sudo dnf install vulkan-loader vulkan-loader.i686

-### Nvidia:
+### NVIDIA:

-_**Warning**: Please ensure your graphics card is supported by modern Nvidia driver before installing._
+_**Warning**: Please ensure your graphics card is supported by modern NVIDIA driver before installing._
 _For a list of supported GPUs click here: https://www.nvidia.com/Download/driverResults.aspx/149138/en-us_

-Proprietary driver and support for Vulkan are required for proper functionality of games.
+A proprietary driver and support for Vulkan are required for games to function properly.

 First, update (and reboot) your system: